Eugène Frot: Deputy (1934–41)

 In the aftermath the Action Française journal accused Daladier, Frot, Pierre Cot and Léon Blum of having attempted a coup d'état, and called for them to be punished for the massacre of innocents.

 Frot was accused of having ordered his armed agents to fire on unarmed people.

 He was called the "minister with bloody hands" and "Frot the executioner" (Frot-le-fusilleur).

 He was ostracized by his colleagues.

 A group called the "Avocats du 6 Février", members of the Camelots du Roi, tried to prevent Frot working as an attorney, and started fights whenever Frot entered the Palais de Justice.

 When Frot campaigned in 1935 for the Popular Front he was harassed by Camelots wherever he spoke in France.

 Nevertheless, Frot was reelected in the first round on 26 April 1936.

 He sat with the Socialist and Republican Union, but was less active in the chamber.

 Frot vacillated in his political positions.

 The pacifist Léon Emery stated at the 1935 congress of the Ligue des droits de l'homme, "Parliament has, in the last twenty years, done nothing for democracy ... the distrinction between fascist states and democratic ones is merely a question of degree and not a fundamental one."

 Frot spoke out against this position, saying "parliament is, after all ... the reflection of the wishes of universal suffrage."

 This drew boos that forced him to leave the podium.

 By the late 1930s he had joined the extreme pacifists.

 During World War II (1939–45) he voted on 10 July 1940 in favor of the constitutional law that gave full powers to Marshal Philippe Pétain.

 Later career (1941–83)

 Frot published articles in René Château's collaborationist paper France Socialiste.

+He also joined the National Popular Rally (RNP).
 He agreed to sit in the Vichy National Council, but soon resigned, and in 1941 refused to enter the government of Admiral François Darlan.

 In 1941–42 he wrote a number of articles that defended the Republic.

 He helped the Nord movement but did not actively participate in the French Resistance.

 After the Liberation of France the jury of honor declared he was ineligible for elective office due to his vote on 10 July 1940.

 He resumed his career as an attorney for a short period, then became involved in company management.

 Eugène Frot died on 10 April 1983 in Château-Landon, Seine-et-Marne.